Engelberg/better-cond/README.md

    ; This version of cond lets you have a single trailing element ; which is treated as a final :else clause.
-   ; Stylistically, I recommend explicitly using :else unless ; the previous line is a :let or :when-let clause, in which ; case the implicit else tends to look more natural.
+   ; Stylistically, I recommend explicitly using :else unless ; the previous line is a :let, :when-let, or :when-some clause, in which ; case the implicit else tends to look more natural.
 ```